mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 If this issue is a bug, it would need to be identified and patched by the registry development team.

 If there is an intermittent GCS issue, it's possible that an existing path would return `404 Not Found`, rather than a more appropriate error.
-This would cause a single repository old, but otherwise eligible, repository to flip over to the new side and flip back to the old side again, likely without our direct intervention, or possibly knowledge.
+This would cause a single repository old, but otherwise eligible, repository to flip over to the new side and flip back to the old side again, likely without our direct intervention or possibly knowledge.

 #### Eligible New Repository Handled by Old Code Path